Pass rate

 Pass rates vary considerably by test centre — partly driven by population mix and partly by the proportion of repeat candidates.
 Extremes from the April 2024 – March 2025 DVSA centre-level data:

-• Highest by raw rate: Symbister (Shetland) at 65.2% — but on only 23 tests, so volatile.
-The next handful (Kyle of Lochalsh 64.3%, Helmsdale 60.7%, Portree 59.2%) are all Highland centres on under 60 tests apiece — the rates are real but the small samples make them noisy year-to-year.
+• Highest by raw rate: Brodick (Isle of Arran) at 64.7% — but on only 51 tests, so volatile.
+The next handful (Mallaig 61.5%, Kyle of Lochalsh 59.3%, Hornsea 58.1%) all sit on under 100 tests apiece — the rates are real but the small samples make them noisy year-to-year.

 • Highest at city-scale volume: Royal Tunbridge Wells at 53.6% (9,724 tests), Guildford 53.6% (16,307), and Cambridge 53.2% (22,974).
 At ≥5,000 tests the top of the table sits in the low-to-mid 50s, not the 60s — small rural centres distort the headline.